Home

 Chinese lover's day, or rather night.

-According to folklore the Weaver (girl) and Cowherd (both are star constellations) meet once a year, this night
+Qixi (Japanese: Tanabata) is according to romantic folklore the night when the Weaver (girl) and Cowherd (both are star constellations) meet, once a year.
+This occurs on the 7th day of the 7th moon.

 Ghost month (mainly Daoist):